 We also keep written (electronic) records of our conversations, meetings, registered jobs and placements.

-Special Categories of Data – this covers sensitive personal information about an individual including: race; ethnic origin; politics; religion; trade union membership; genetics; biometrics (where used for ID purposes); health; sex life; sexual orientation.
+Special Categories of Data – this covers sensitive personal information about an individual including race; ethnic origin; politics; religion; trade union membership; genetics; biometrics (where used for ID purposes); health; sex life; sexual orientation.
 Normally we will not ask you for the vast majority of this information, but we may require information on your health, for example; information on Allergies.
-On occasion we may request other sensitive personal information.
+On occasion, we may request other sensitive personal information.
 We may also be required to perform criminal and other background checks.
 Before collecting this information we will ask for your explicit consent, except where necessary for the carrying out of obligations under employment, social security or social protection law, or a collective agreement.

-Clients (including prospective employers): We need to collect and use information about our customers, clients and others in the course of providing our services e.g. communicate requirements, agree role specifications, propose candidates, contractual discussions, provide training or consultancy services or to notify you of content published by the Company which is likely to be relevant and useful to you.
-This includes processing the personal data of individual contacts who we deal with at your organisation such as: Name, Work address, Contact telephone numbers, and Email address.
+Clients (including prospective employers): We need to collect and use information about our customers, clients and others in the course of providing our services e.g. communicate requirements, agree on role specifications, propose candidates, contractual discussions, provide training or consultancy services or to notify you of content published by the Company which is likely to be relevant and useful to you.
+This includes processing the personal data of individual contacts who we deal with at your organisation such as Name, Work address, Contact telephone numbers, and Email addresses.
 We may also need to collect personal banking details and/or payment information so that we can charge for our services (if this is part of the contractual arrangements between us).

 Suppliers: This includes partnerships and companies (including sole traders), independent contractors and freelance workers, who provide services to us.
-We need certain information from our Suppliers such as contact details of relevant individuals at your organisation such as: Name, Work address, Contact telephone numbers, Email address and Banking details so that we can pay for the services you provide.
+We need certain information from our Suppliers such as contact details of relevant individuals at your organisation such as Name, Work address, Contact telephone numbers, Email address and Banking details so that we can pay for the services you provide.

 Website Users: If you contact us via our website, we will collect information that you provide to us; your name and contact details, email address and telephone number for registration (and where applicable your CV - see candidate and workers above) and process your username when you register.
 In addition, we collect a limited amount of data which we use to help us to improve your experience when using our website and to help us manage the services we provide.
 This includes information on how you use our website and the location you view our website from (IP address).

-Other people: We need to collect and process some basic background information and contact details (such as name, email address and telephone number) from e.g. referees, emergency contacts etc. in order to provide suitable employment safely and securely.
+Other people: We need to collect and process some basic background information and contact details (such as name, email address and telephone number) e.g. referees, emergency contacts etc. in order to provide suitable employment safely and securely.

 How is my personal data collected?